funcspec/fsa2016/FridaySession4.md

 - Counting Sudokus: We discussed different ideas from Stefania and Eric but it does not seem straightforward.

+- A good source on the mathematics of sudoku is [this wikipedia entry](https://en.wikipedia.org/wiki/Mathematics_of_Sudoku).

 Stable Roommates Problem on Wikipedia
 -------------------------------------